 The Incident Console includes information to help the incident commander and other resolvers understand at a glance what the current state of the incident is, which services or systems are affected, and the impact on customers.
 This information includes the incident summary (its title), status, severity, and impact duration.
 A specific 'Details' section may include a longer description of the incident and specific incident properties and their values.

 As an incident progresses, you can update these details to keep resolvers up-to-date, and to preserve an accurate record of the incident's progress in the timeline.
 When you update an incident's status, severity, or impact duration, xMatters prompts you to provide a rationale for the change.
 This justification is also recorded to the timeline to support post-incident analysis and reporting.

 The incident's summary and description provide contextual information about the issue impacting the systems or services.
 The initial values of these fields are provided by the person or workflow that initiates the incident in xMatters.
 This information helps you triage the incident, understand which services or systems are affected, and identify who you need to engage to resolve the issue.

 The incident summary appears as the title of the incident on the console and in the Incidents list.
 It's a good idea to keep the summary short and include only key information to help categorize the incident.
-The description field is larger and better suited for providing more detailed background information about events leading up to the incident or the affected services.
+The description field is larger and better suited for providing more detailed background information about alerts leading up to the incident or the affected services.
 You can include URLs in the incident description (using HTTP or HTTPS protocol) and they'll appear as clickable links in the console.

 As the incident progresses, you can update the summary and description to clarify details about the incident, or to provide further contextual information as it becomes available.
 Although the incident timeline is used to record resolver activities and notes, the description field is a useful place for making critical details immediately available without having to scroll through the timeline.